 Reported shooting near Airline Highway involving two victims

 BATON ROUGE - Police are responding to a reported shooting near Airline Highway and Greenwell Springs Road.

-Officers believe there are two victims, but the extent of the injuries appear to be non-life-threatening at this time.
+Officers said one of the victims was a 4-year-old girl who was shot, but injuries are not life-threatening.

 Trending News